Breaking down data rules from around the globe

 South Korean Data Privacy Law: A Comprehensive Guide

 In South Korea, the Personal Information Protection Act (PIPA) came into effect on September 30, 2011.
-Amendments were made in 2021, and lately in 2023.
-The PIPA underwent extensive amendments in early 2023, the main amendments starting on September 15, 2023.
+Amendments were made in 2021, in 2023, and lately in 2024.
+The main amendments became effective on September 15, 2023.
 The amendments increased the rights of data subjects, namely the right to data portability and the right to be excluded from automated decision-making.
 It also set new requirements for overseas personal data transfer, and replaced criminal sanctions with fines, among other changes.

 What Is the South Korean Personal Information Protection Act (PIPA)?